 Continue reading “Nineteen Eighty-Four (1954) – Myth Versus Reality”

 This piece was substantially revised and updated in 2014.

-The creative partnership of television dramatist Nigel Kneale and producer/director Rudolph Cartier is best known for originating the three Quatermass serials of the 1950s and 1954’s adaptation of Nineteen Eighty-Four, but it achieved much more besides.
-One of their lesser-known productions, despite it also being in the science fiction genre, was The Creature from early 1955.
-The primary reason for the play’s neglect is that no recording exists so, unlike Nineteen Eighty-Four and most of the episodes of the Quatermass serials, it is no longer available to view.
+The creative partnership of television dramatist Nigel Kneale and producer/director Rudolph Cartier is best known for originating the three Quatermass serials of the 1950s and 1954’s adaptation of George Orwell’s Nineteen Eighty-Four, but it achieved much more besides.1 One of their lesser-known productions was The Creature from early 1955.2 The primary reason for the play’s neglect is that no recording exists so, unlike Nineteen Eighty-Four and most of the episodes of the Quatermass serials, it is no longer available to view.
 This article aims to challenge The Creature’s obscurity, using surviving scripts, production anecdotes and contemporaneous audience research data to present an account of the play, its innovations and the reactions it elicited from viewers and critics.

 When people talk about the pioneers of television writing in Britain, they invariably mention those who made their reputations in the 1960s, such as Dennis Potter and John Hopkins.
 However, in the 1950s, Iain MacCormick was recognised as the first writer to make a name specifically from original television writing in Britain.
 This essay is an attempt to explain who he was, why his work was notable and why he is now so little-known.

 Writer: Nigel Kneale; Director: Michael Elliott